Dhe0van/Storehouse/README.md

 # Storehouse
-Name : Dheovan Winata Alvian</br>Class: 10.1 Computer class
+Name: Dheovan Winata Alvian</br>Class : 10.1 Computer class

 ## About
 A simple GUI app for storing data (mainly for a product)